simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 This Policy has been already attached to the logged in IAM user for this workshop and **does not need to be attached** for this workshop.

-## 3. Creating an S3 bucket for storing firmware
+## 3. Creating an S3 bucket for storing firmware images

+Create an S3 bucket using the AWS CLI

 ```
 aws s3 mb s3://<your_new_bucket_name> --region=us-west-2